 Canoe trips from Rushden Lakes

-The river Nene is a great place for paddling.
-Canoe2 has several canoe trips starting from Rushden Lakes and it is guaranteed that everyone will find someone for their ability and sense of adventure.
+The river Nene is a great place for a UK canoe holiday.
+The company Canoe2 has several trips starting from Rushden Lakes and it is guaranteed that everyone will find someone for their ability and sense of adventure.
 We spent the bank holiday weekend exploring the area and had a great time!

 Which trip to choose: You can browse the Canoe2 website and choose the trip that is right for your needs.
 They do self-guided and guided canoe trips on the river Nene.
 You can also choose day trips or more challenging multi-day canoe trips as well.
 It is possible to bring your own camping gear for the trip, but if you like comfort they can put you up in nice bell tents or yurts, so you can travel light.
 At the end of each trip, you are transported back to the start point, so you don’t have to worry about anything.